Drivers learn city-scale dynamic equilibrium: Materials and Methods

 \subsection{Taxi trip records}

 The New York City (NYC) Taxi and Limousine Commission (TLC) started its Taxicab Passenger Enhancement Program (TPEP) in late 2008, which collects electronic trip record of its Medallion taxis (aka yellow cabs).
 TLC releases TPEP records to the public per the Freedom of Information Law of New York State.
 We have gathered the records from 2009 to 2013, the first five calendar years since TPEP devices were installed in all 13,237 Medallion taxis.
 The data set contains over 870 million trips and 50,297 frequent drivers.
 Each trip record contains medallion ID (for vehicles), hack license (for drivers), latitude, longitude and time stamp of pickup and drop-off, trip distance, fare amounts, and other attributes.
-We use the ID fields to link a taxi between consecutive trips, and derive new attributes for use in our study.
+We use the ID fields to link a taxi between consecutive trips, and derive new attributes for use in our studies \cite{ZhangRD2020dsp,ZhangRD2018phd}.
 The original and processed data are available for reuse at \cite{ZhangRD2019data}.
+For many of the empirical analyses in this paper, we subset the data to short time windows to meet the assumption of exogenous environment condition.
+See \cite{ZhangRD2020dsp} for the time sampling procedure.
+See \cite{ZhangRD2018phd} for more details on the data set.